CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 4- Next, you will be **redirected to a new window displaying the default encryption options**.

-5- here you can turn on the button: *Add other's receivers public keys*.
-A new window will then appear in which you can add multple encryption keys:
+5- Here, you can turn on the button: *Add other's receivers' public keys*.
+A new window will then appear in which you can add multiple encryption keys:

-* First, even if the new window is empty, click on *Add receiver public key*.
-This will add the Sensitive Data servies public key, that will be listed in the right window.
+* First, click on *Add receiver public key*even if the new window is empty.
+This will add the Sensitive Data services public key, which will be listed in the right window.
-* Next, open your public key using Notepade or any other text files reader.
-Copy the public key, paste it in the approriate window and next click on *Add receiver public key*.
+* Next, open your public key using Notepad or another text files reader.
+Copy the public key, paste it into the appropriate window, and click on *Add receiver public key*.
-* Now, on the right window, you will be able to see two public key listed.
+* Now, on the right window, you will see two public keys listed.
-* If you are planning to share your data with a collaborator, you can add a tird public key.
-In this example, my collaborator shared their public key via email.
-I open the key with Nodepade and pasted it in the Receiver key window.
-Next I clicked on *Add receiver key* .
-Now I am able to see 3 keys listed in the righr window.
+* If you plan to share your data with a collaborator, you can add a third public key.
+Let's assume that my collaborator shared their public key via email in this example.
+First, I opened the key with Notepad and pasted it in the Receiver key window.
+Next, I clicked on *Add receiver key*.
+Now I can see three keys listed in the right window.

 <img width="922" alt="df" src="https://user-images.githubusercontent.com/83574067/158699006-ed0f34e8-08ca-41cf-8632-d48bb47f4277.png">

-6- You can specify the name of the bucket in which the data should be uploaded to.
-If you don't fill in a specific name, the user interface will automatically create a bucket named with a 13 digit number based on creation time).
+6- You can specify the bucket's name in which the data should be uploaded.
+If you don't fill in a specific term, the user interface will automatically create a bucket named with a 13 digit number based on creation time).
 Note that **it is not possible to rename buckets**.

-6-  Next click on **Encrypt and upload**: each file will be automatically encrypted and uploaded to the bucket in SD Connect.
+6-  Next, click on **Encrypt and upload**: each file will be automatically encrypted and uploaded to the bucket in SD Connect.

 ![SD Connect 2](https://user-images.githubusercontent.com/83574067/158695759-072c404c-a956-4f08-96f4-19377ae049ed.png)

 7- Once the process is completed, you can return to the SD Connect **browser** window.
-The encrypted files will be diplayed in the correct bucket, in a default folder called data and each encrypted file will have the extension *.c4gh*.
-The files are now encrypted wiht three encryption keys and you will be able to:
+The encrypted files will be displayed in the correct bucket, in a default folder called **DATA**, and each encrypted file will have the extension *.c4gh*.
+The files are now encrypted with three encryption keys, and you will be able to:
-- access and analyze the data in SD Desktop (for mfurthe inromation check )
+- access and analyse the data in SD Desktop (for further information, see SD Desktop user guide);
-- share the data wiht your collaborator using SD Connect (for futher information see the following paragprah).
+- Share the data with your collaborator using SD Connect (see:).
-- dowload the data and decryt them (for furthe intormation see).
+- download the data and decrypt them (see: ).

 ## Data Sharing